projectawakening/builder-examples/vending-machine/readme.md

 eg: `pnpm run deploy:local --worldAddress 0xafc8e4fd5eee66590c93feebf526e1aa2e93c6c3`

 Once the deployment is successful, you'll see a screen similar to the one below.
-This process deploys the Gate Keeper contract.
+This process deploys the Vending Machine contract.
 ![alt text](./readme-imgs/deployment.png)